Bping v1.2 (March 7, 2008)

 Has a bunch of enhancements over the regular ping.exe:

-Note that it doesn't replace the regular ping.exe, just type "bping" instead of "ping" whenever you want to use bping.
+-Note that it doesn't replace the regular ping.exe, just type "bping" instead of "ping" whenever you want to use bping.
 To use, download, unzip and run.
-If you want to install it in your windows\system32 directory so you can run it from any directory, run install.bat or just copy bping.exe to c:\windows\system32.
+I works well in the c:\windows directory, but placing it in c:\windows\system32 doesn't work on some systems.

 Usage notes: